openhab/openhab-docs/configuration/items.md

 #### Multi Binding/Channel Linkage

-One Item can be linked to multiple Bindings and/or Channels.
+A single Item can be linked to multiple Bindings and/or Channels.
-Commands and Updates from and to these will be mixed/combined and can be used in interesting ways.
+Commands and Updates from and to these Items will be mixed/combined and can be used in interesting ways.

 ```java
 Switch Office_PC { nh="192.168.3.203", wol="192.168.0.2" }